carolbenichio/lottery_game/README.md

-# Lottery numbers generator 🎰
+# Lottery numbers generator! 🎰

 Greetings!
 To increase my JavaScript skills, i have decided to create a code to draw how much numbers you want from 1 to 60!